demmonico/docker-manager/README.md

 #### Prepare remote server environment

-This step required if there are no installed Apache/Nginx servers and standard port `80` is free at the host machine.
+This step required if there are no installed `Apache`/`Nginx` web servers and standard port `80` is free at the host machine.
 Otherwise you could go to the [Prepare local host environment](#prepare-local-host-environment) section.

 1.1) Creating folder and download Docker Manager